inmanta/inmanta-core/docs/model_developers/modules/handler.rst

        return connection

 To also ensure the connection is properly closed, an `on_delete` function can be attached.
 This function is called when the cache is expired.
-If gets the cached item as argument.
+It gets the cached item as argument.

 .. code-block:: python